heutelbeck/sapl-policy-engine/sapl-geo/README.md

 }
 ```

 The property "srid" is the crs/srid set in the database.
-If there is none, it is 0 and the set "defaultCrS" is used
+If there is none, it is 0 and the set "defaultCrS" is used for the geometries